jekyll/jekyll/_posts/2012-07-01-troubleshooting.md

 ## Base-URL Problems

 If you are using base-url option like `jekyll --server --base-url '/blog'` then make sure that you access the site at `http://localhost:4000/blog/index.html`.
 Just accessing `http://localhost:4000/blog` will not work.

+## Configuration problems

+The order of precedence for conflicting [configuration settings](../configuration) is as follows:

+1. Command-line flags
+2. Configuration file settings
+3. Defaults

+That is: defaults are overridden by options specified in `_config.yml`, and flags specified at the command-line will override all other settings specified elsewhere.